gilfuser/osc-gun/README.md

 # osc-gun
-Livecoding Tidal (only a.t.m.)
+Livecoding Tidal (only, a.t.m.)
 P2P tool.

 ***work in progress***